salindersidhu/Diskmap/README.md

 ##To Do Tasks:
 - [ ] Add right click popup menu with options to view info, move, rename, delete and map the folder of a file
-- [ ] Add the name of the file mouse hovered to the status bar
+- [X] Add the name of the file mouse hovered to the status bar
 - [ ] Visually show hovered files as lighter colour
 - [ ] Add settings and option for gradients
-- [X] Add crash log
+- [X] Add settings and option for borders
 - [ ] Finish documentation

 ##Features: